 Enable Hide DS4 Controller Option

-In some cases, detection of the controller may be hindered by the system recognizing the physical device as both a D-pad controller (Xbox controller) and DualShock 4 controller, effectively causing a dual set of inputs that can confuse DS4 Windows to no end.
+In some cases, detection of the controller may be slowed down by the system recognizing the physical device as both a D-pad controller (Xbox controller) and DualShock 4 controller, effectively causing a dual set of inputs that can confuse DS4 Windows to no end.